Quantum coding with low-depth random circuits: Introduction

 Achieving reliable simulations of many-body quantum dynamics remains a central challenge across different areas of science.
 Quantum computers offer a natural computational advantage for such problems in near-term devices, as exemplified by recent experiments on random circuit sampling \cite{Arute19}.
 However, despite remarkable advances in quantum control and measurement \cite{Gaebler16,Debnath16,Corcoles15,Ofek16,Neill18,Arute19,Mi18,Huang19,Levine19,Egan20}, many platforms face daunting resource requirements when accounting for scalable quantum error correction \cite{Knill05,Bravyi05,Svore06,Fowler12}.
 On the other hand, it is now understood that one can significantly lower the resource requirements for fault-tolerance through e.g.~hardware efficient encodings \cite{Leghtas13,Mirrahimi14,Vlastakis13}, accurate noise estimation \cite{Martinis15,Harper20,Flammia2020}, noise-bias-preserving gates~\cite{Aliferis2008,Puri2020,Guillaud2019}, long-range interactions \cite{Tillich09,Hastings13,Gottesman13}, and better choices of codes with associated decoding algorithms \cite{Tuckett18,Tuckett19,Tuckett20,BonillaAtaides20}.
 These developments suggest that fault-tolerance with much lower overhead is possible in near-term devices \cite{Gottesman13}.

 A common technique in classical error correction is to study random codes, which often nearly saturate the bounds for the optimal codes \cite{Shannon48,Gallager62,Gallager73}.
 Moreover, practical, near-optimal codes with efficient encoders and decoders are possible through random constructions of low-density parity check (LDPC) codes \cite{Gallager62,Gallager73}.
 In the quantum case, the decoding problem tends to be more difficult to solve (including for LDPC codes), but analogous random coding results have been obtained for stabilizer codes, where the decoding problem is similar to the classical case.
-In particular, two-local random Clifford circuits with all-to-all connectivity have been shown to achieve an extensive code distance on $N$ qubits at a depth bounded by $O(\log^3 N)$ \cite{Brown12,Brown13}.
-This scaling is comparable to provably optimal constructions for two-designs from Clifford gates at depth $O(\log N)$ \cite{Cleve15}.
-Unlike classical computers, though, spatial locality is often an important constraint in quantum computing architectures.
-In $D$ spatial dimensions, the expected depth for local circuits to achieve random coding performance is $O( N^{1/D})$ \cite{Brandao16,Harrow18}.
+Two-local random Clifford circuits with all-to-all connectivity have been shown to achieve an extensive code distance on $N$ qubits at a depth upper bounded by $O(\log^3 N)$ \cite{Brown12,Brown13}.
+This scaling is comparable to provably optimal constructions for two-designs from Clifford gates at depth $O(\log N)$ with access to $O(N)$ additional ancillae \cite{Cleve15}.
+Spatial locality is often an important constraint in quantum computing architectures.
+In $D$ spatial dimensions, the expected depth for local circuits to achieve an approximate two-design is upper bounded by $O( N^{1/D})$ \cite{Brandao16,Harrow18}.
 Such constructions are only required if the code needs to correct all errors up until threshold.
 Achieving optimal performance for local noise models requires fewer resources because the code only needs to correct typical errors in the thermodynamic limit.